openstack/cinder/doc/source/admin/volume-multiattach.rst

 have the 'multiattach' flag set to 'True' in the volume details.
 Please ensure you have the right role and policy settings before performing the operation.

-Currently you can create a multiattach volume in two ways.
+The only way to create a multiattach volume is by creating a multiattach volume type and using it to create the volume.

 .. note::